project-oak/oak/docs/programming-oak.md

 refer to the underlying channel.

-Once a new Node has started, the existing Node can communicate with the new Node by sending messages over the channel via `channel_write`.
+Once a new Node has started, the existing Node can communicate with the new Node by sending messages over the channel via `channel_write` (or `channel_write_with_privilege` if the Node's label-downgrading privilege is required).
 Of course, the new Node only has a handle to the read half of a channel, and so only has a way of _receiving_.

 To cope with this, it's normal for the inbound messages to be accompanied by a handle for the _write_ half of a different channel, which is then used for